StormWindStudios/LinuxNotes/README.md

 Additonal coverage of `git` can be found [here](https://areknawo.com/git-basics-the-only-introduction-you-will-ever-need/).

 ## Booting
-To get a system up and running, a series of actions are performed.
+A series of actions are performed to get a system up and running.
 It is important to distinguish the boot process used by legacy BIOS systems from the one that occurs on UEFI systems.
 ### BIOS Boot Process
 1. The BIOS performs the power-on self test (POST), making sure that all the components are functioning properly.
 2. If POST succeeds, the BIOS locates the MBR and loads a tiny "first-stage" bootloader from it.
 This is *very* limited in size; in practice, it points to a more capable bootloader on another partition.